The Beginning of the End

 Reuben is not there, Simeon and Levi are violent men, and it is left to Judah to plea for Joseph's life.
 He could not oppose the others by force so he devises a plan that will do the best considering the circumstances.

-Later on in Genesis 42:21, it says that all the while these arguments were going on and the tracking was taking place, Joseph was pleading with his brothers with an anguished soul.
-Imagine you are 17 years old and your brothers are debating whether to kill you, let you starve or sell you into slavery where you will never see your home again.
+Later on in Genesis 42:21, it says that all the while these arguments were going on Joseph was pleading with his brothers with an anguished soul.
+Imagine, you are 17 years old and your brothers are debating whether to kill you, let you starve or sell you into slavery where you will never see your home again.

 They finally sell him for 20 pieces of silver.